Kaylyn Kyle

-Kaylyn McKenzie Kyle (born October 6, 1988) is a former Canadian soccer player who last played as a midfielder for the Orlando Pride in the National Women's Soccer League.
-She was also a member of Canada women's national soccer team, winning a bronze medal at the 2012 Summer Olympics, and is a Right To Play ambassador.
-She currently serves as a soccer broadcaster.
+Kaylyn McKenzie Kyle (born October 6, 1988) is a Canadian former soccer player and member of the Canada national team, winning a bronze medal at the 2012 Summer Olympics.
+She is a Right To Play ambassador and currently serves as a soccer broadcaster for MLS Season Pass on Apple TV, hosting MLS 360.

 Early life

 Born and raised in Saskatoon, Saskatchewan, Kyle attended Bishop Mahoney High School, where she helped the soccer team win both the city and provincial titles.
 Her father, Doug, was a professional hockey player and her mother, Pat, a competitive volleyball player.
 Her older sister Courtnee also played soccer at the national level.

 Kyle was named Saskatchewan Soccer Association Youth Female Player of The Year in 2004, 2005 and 2006, and Senior Female Player of the Year in 2010 and 2011.

 University of Saskatchewan

 Kyle attended the University of Saskatchewan in 2006.
 In 2006, she played Canadian Interuniversity Sport (CIS) soccer at the university, making 14 appearances and scoring three goals with three assists.
-After only a year with the team, she was invited to play for the Canada women's national soccer team and was offered a contract to play professionally in Sweden.
+After only a year with the team, she was invited to play for the Canada national team and was offered a contract to play professionally in Sweden.